Skip to main content

 Effective Batch = min(Max Batch, Concurrency)

-9. Throughput: Roofline Model
+9. Throughput: roofline model

 Each decode step reads all model weights from GPU memory and produces one token per batch member.
+Depending on the batch size, throughput is limited by one of two hardware constraints:

 Actual throughput = min(Memory-bound, Compute-bound)